tripatheea/SUSYBSMAnalysis-RazorFilter/README.md

-This package is a filter that selects events from the Mu primary dataset from the CMS open data release.
-In particular, the event is selected if (for simplicity) there are precisely two muons in the event and at least one is a global muon.
-A csv file containing the four-vector information, charge, and invariant mass of the two muons is produced.
+This package is a filter that selects events from the MultiJet primary dataset from the CMS open data release, and computes the razor variables MR and Rsq, used in supersymmetric particle searches.
+In particular, the event is selected if there are at least two "Paticle Flow" jets with pT>30 GeV.
+A csv file and a ROOT file containing the MR and Rsq values of the event is produced.

 See http://opendata.cern.ch for more information and for context on the instructions below.